Last Updated on August 18, 2023

-The flat screen TV was cleverly built into the main mirror.
+The flat screen TV is in the main mirror.
 The bathroom, with both a shower (offering rain and traditional nozzles) and bath tub, was larger than on most cruise ships and presented a selection of top quality toiletries.
 We chose Bulgari.

 Every suite on Silver Muse has the services of a butler.
-Ours was named Bhanu, from India.
+Ours is Bhanu, from India.
 Always available with a genuine smile, he helped us with room service, restaurant reservations, canapés every afternoon and luxury touches like complementary shoe shines and laundry service.

-Silversea does cost more than traditional cruise ships but almost everything is included in the price – free wi-fi, many dining options, all wine and spirits plus all gratuities.
+Silversea does cost more than traditional cruise ships.
+But the price includes almost everything – free wi-fi, many dining options, all wine and spirits plus all gratuities.
 Along with a staff-guest ratio of almost one to one, it represents a high-end value that’s hard to beat.

 In the first few months after its launch, Silver Muse had different evening dress codes for each of its eight distinct dining venues.
 That proved to be confusing and now the ship has adopted a more traditional trio of casual nights, informal evenings (jackets for men) and formal nights (dark suits or tuxedos for men).

 No matter the dress code, the culinary choices at the eight dining venues are remarkable for a ship of this size.
 At the design stage, the company decided there would be no main dining room in the evening, just a series of top quality specialty restaurants.
-Some require reservations; others are “come whenever you like”.
+Some require reservations; others are “come anytime.”

 Throughout the ship the beef is of very high quality.
-We particularly enjoyed Hot Rocks (open air, by the pool) where guests can grill their own beef, chicken or shrimp over a scalding slab of granite and Atlantide, a specialty steak house.
+We particularly enjoyed Hot Rocks (open air, by the pool) where guests can grill their own beef, chicken or shrimp.
+You grill your food over a scalding slab of granite at Atlantide, a specialty steak house.

 Indochine, an Asian specialty restaurant had a perfect mix of oriental dishes with spiciness from mild to searing hot.
-The complimentary Asian beer was a great fit.
+The complimentary Asian beer is wonderful.

-Silver Muse also offers a very high end 30 seat French restaurant under the prestigious Relais & Chateaux banner.
-La Dame is extra cost ($60 each) but, as Food and Beverage Manager Philip Van Tonder told us, it’s very exclusive with the highest quality of cooking and ingredients.
+Silver Muse also offers a very high-end 30 seat French restaurant under the prestigious Relais & Chateaux banner.
+La Dame is an additional cost ($60 each) but it’s very exclusive with the highest quality of cooking and ingredients.
 The food and presentation were both excellent – we enjoyed foie gras, escargot on a crusty French baguette, lobster bisque, Burgundy-raised Charolais beef and Dover sole carved at the table – but the wine service was a disappointment.
 Only the standard house wines were offered and the sommelier didn’t seem as knowledgeable as the wine experts in the other, complimentary restaurants.

-Living by the sea, we’re always fussy about fish and were delighted by the quality of seafood served in all the Silver Muse restaurants.
+Living by the sea at home, we’re always fussy about fish.
+The quality of seafood served in all the Silver Muse restaurants is excellent.
 We were surprised to learn from the F&B manager that fresh fish was never picked up in various ports of call (health and quality control reasons) but came aboard as flash frozen.
 Clearly top quality.
 In fact, all the culinary offerings were high end and showcased the talents of the 68 chefs and cooks aboard.